-Chinese companies, particularly those located in China, may be smaller and less seasoned.
-China may lack, or have different, accounting and financial reporting standards, which may result in the unavailability of material information about Chinese issuers.
 Additionally, China's stock market has experienced tumult and high volatility, which has prompted the Chinese government to implement a number of policies and restrictions with regards to the securities market.
 While China may take actions aimed at maintaining growth and stability in the stock market, investors in Chinese securities may be negatively affected by, among other things, disruptions in the ability to sell securities for compliance with investment objectives or when most advantageous given market conditions.
 It is not clear what the long-term effect of such policies would be on the securities market in China or whether additional actions by the government will occur in the future.

 Hong Kong.
 In 1997, the United Kingdom handed over control of Hong Kong to the People's Republic of China.
 Since that time, Hong Kong has been governed by a quasi-constitution known as the Basic Law, while defense and foreign affairs are the responsibility of the central government in Beijing.
 The chief executive of Hong Kong is appointed by the Chinese government.
 However, Hong Kong is able to participate in international organizations and agreements and it continues to function as an international financial center, with no exchange controls, free convertibility of the Hong Kong dollar and free inward and outward movement of capital.
 The Basic Law also guarantees existing freedoms, including the freedom of speech, assembly, press, and religion, as well as the right to strike and travel.
 Business ownership, private property, the right of inheritance and foreign investment are also protected by law.
 By treaty, China has committed to preserve Hong Kong's high degree of autonomy in certain matters until 2047.
-However, as demonstrated by Hong Kong protests in recent years over political, economic, and legal freedoms, and the Chinese government's response to them, there continues to exist political uncertainty within Hong Kong and there is no guarantee that additional protests will not arise in the future.
+However, as demonstrated by Hong Kong protests in recent years over political, economic, and legal freedoms, and the Chinese government's response to them, there continues to exist political uncertainty within Hong Kong.
+For example, in June 2020 China adopted a new security law that severely limits freedom of speech in Hong Kong and expands police powers to seize electronic devices and intercept communications of suspects.
+Widespread protests were held in Hong Kong in response to the new law, and the United States imposed sanctions on 11 Hong Kong officials for cracking down on pro-democracy protests.
+There is no guarantee that additional protests will not arise in the future or whether the United States will respond to such protests with additional sanctions.